|Helen Steele||Natalie Williams|

 We value parents as partners and emphasise the importance of home and school working together.
 As well as occasional topic linked home/school projects we would like you to spend 5 - 10mins sharing a book with your child every day.

-Summer Term 21
+Autumn Term 21